Your Java’s Partner in Crime: The Best Coconut Milk for Coffee [2020 Update]

 As you can imagine, you want the beverage type for your coffee – in most instances.

-So, let’s discuss the differences between these types of coconut milk.
+So, let’s discuss the differences between these varieties of coconut milk.
 You can then get a better idea of why you should be using one instead of the other.

-Coconut milk for cooking has a higher fat content, making it a lot creamier.
-The one meant for drinking, on the other hand, has a higher liquid content as it contains more water.
+The milk that is meant for cooking has a higher fat content, making it a lot creamier.
+The one meant for drinking (and using in cereal), on the other hand, has a higher moisture content as it contains more water.

 In many cases, the coconut milk beverage has a more toned down taste.
 This is why coconut milk for coffee espresso can be added without changing the taste of the drink all that much.